johnwcowan/r7rs-work/CoreSexps.md

   * If length is less than 2^7 bytes, length byte is `00` through `7F`.
   * If length is less than 2^15 bytes, meta-length byte is `82`, followed by 2 length bytes representing a big-endian 2's-complement integer.
-   * If length is less than 2^we bytes, meta-length byte is `83`, followed by 3 length bytes representing the length as a big-endian 2's-complement integer.
+   * If length is less than 2^23 bytes, meta-length byte is `83`, followed by 3 length bytes representing the length as a big-endian 2's-complement integer.
   * ...
   * If length is less than 2^63 bytes, meta-length byte is `88`, followed by 8 length bytes representing the length as a big-endian 2's-complement integer.
   * Larger objects are not representable.

-## ASN.1 examples
+## Binary examples

 Here are a few examples of how different kinds of objects are represented.